 DON'T forget to layer your products

-There is no one product that does all, I'm afraid, and often a combination of multiple products is required to achieve those desired results.
+There is no one product that does it all, I'm afraid, and often a combination of multiple products is required to achieve those desired results.
 So, don't forget to layer the appropriate products...and in the right order!
 Layering of serums or oils underneath your moisturiser is a great way of getting a concentrated boost of hydration directly into the skin with targeted ingredients.
 And after you've applied your moisturiser layering a hydrating primer on top is another way of boosting moisture and keeping dryness at bay for longer.
 Need help in working out which products are best- let us know and we would be happy to help!

 DO target and treat with nourishing masks